 Epcot Eat to the Beat Concerts 2021

-We saw Plain White T’s while we were there, and they were fantastic.
+We saw Plain White T’s while we were there in 2019, and they were fantastic.
 The set was short, about 30 minutes, but they sang Hey There Delilah and that’s really all that matters.
 There are a lot of people on the lineup of concerts that I don’t personally know, so I was excited to see a band I really like!

 The entertainment portion of the Disney World website also mentions that there will be princesses riding around in a carriage throughout the festival.
 My guess is this is similar to the Disney World character sightings that have been all the rage at Disney World in 2021.